 - Fluffy white rice, for serving

 For the Spice Paste: Heat a cast iron skillet until smoking, then turn the heat down.
-Toast sesame seeds, cumin seeds, coriander seeds, Kashmiri chilies, peppercorns, cinnamon stick, and cloves until they release their aroma, about 15 seconds, stirring constantly so they don't burn.
+Toast sesame seeds, cumin seeds, coriander seeds, Kashmiri chiles, peppercorns, cinnamon stick, and cloves until they release their aroma, about 15 seconds, stirring constantly so they don't burn.
 Set aside to cool.

 For the Curry: In a heavy-bottomed, lidded saucepan, heat oil until shimmering, then turn the heat down.
-Add green chilies and bay leaves.
+Add green chiles and bay leaves.
 Stir until fragrant, about 15 seconds.
 Add onion and keep stirring until soft but not brown, about 5 minutes.

 Add spice paste and keep stirring until fragrant and until oil floats on top, about 10 minutes.
 Add marinated chicken pieces and stir until coated in the spice mix, about 5 minutes.
 Add remaining water to thin out the mixture for more gravy.